What’s more important: IQ or emotional intelligence?

 Building Resilience with Emotional Intelligence

 Finally, another important reason to pay attention to emotional intelligence is how it affects one’s resilience.
-People who are high in emotional intelligence are also generally able to pick themselves up when they fall.
+People who are high in EI are also generally able to pick themselves up when they fall.

 In fact, emotional intelligence is considered by some to be a direct source of resilience.
 Researchers Magnano, Craparo, and Paolillo (2016) found that emotional intelligence is directly related to resilience and, through that connection, it’s related to achievement and achievement motivation.